-Former Authors: Timo Fischer, Ralf Kuhn, Thomas Laubrich, Andreas Schaelicke This program uses a lot of genuine and original research work http://www.sherpa-mc.de for news, bugreports, updates and new releases.
+Steffen Schumann, Frank Siegert, Jan Winter Former Authors: Timo Fischer, Ralf Kuhn, Thomas Laubrich, Andreas Schaelicke

+This program uses a lot of genuine and original research work by other people.
+Users are encouraged to refer to the various original publications.